You can register to vote in Michigan if:

 November 3

 Election Day!
-Polls are open 7 a.m. - 8 p.m. local time.
+Polls are open 7 a.m. to 8 p.m. local time.
 If you need to register to vote, you can register and then vote at your city or township clerk’s office until 8 p.m.